Beskamir/beskamir.github.io/about.md

   - Learned it when learning about functional programming.
   - Functional programming concepts stayed with me but I don't remember Haskell too well.
 - Java
-  - I hate Java with a passion but I technically know the language thanks to several courses using it.
+  - I strongly dislike Java but I guess I technically know the language thanks to several courses using it and its similarity with C#.

 ### APIs
 - OpenGL - Most of my graphics assignments & projects were written using OpenGL.